 You need to watch what you eat to avoid becoming stocky.

-You gain weight faster than tall people.
+You gain weight faster than taller people do.

 It’s harder for short people to lose weight.